request an appointment online.

 - A scaly or crusty lesion with irregular borders

-- Painful or itchy skin lesion
+- A painful or itchy skin lesion

 Visit our squamous cell carcinoma page for more information.